 It’s endlessly fascinating to watch coding languages grow, and to explore new and more efficient ways of solving problems.
 My code has evolved considerably in the past 8 years.
 Each time I discover a new way of accomplishing something, I feel an explosion of nerdy excitement as I imagine all of the implications it has for the work I do.
 I remember the first time I learned how to store uploads in an Amazon S3 bucket, .
 Or the day I successfully connected to a database using the new “mysqli” schema.
 Or the weeks of study that led to a new understanding of relational databasing.

-There are few jobs that actually require an enormous amount of mistakes.
-As a coder, I make mistakes all day long, every day.
-Coding is a process of making mistakes and unearthing the solution to a problem.
+Coding is a process of discovering a problem and unearthing the solution.
 As a programmer, you’ll be in one of two situations throughout the day:

 - “That didn’t work.
 As expected.”